sheriecarter/public-library-app/2_library_users.md

 > user.libraries
 #=> [ <#Library ... @name="SFPL" @id=1> ]
 ```

+### `library_users` Controller

 In order for us to have users join libraries, we need to first create a `library_users` controller.

 ```bash
 rails g controller library_users
 ```

 We want to be able to view all user memberships to a library.
-We can specify this as a url like `/users/:user_id/libraries`.
+We need to decide on a route for this.
+Based on RESTful routing, we could choose `/users/:user_id/libraries` or `/libraries/:library_id/users`.
+Either one would be okay, but an application should not have both.
+We'll choose the first since this app is more centered on users than libraries.

 ```ruby

 Rails.application.routes.draw do
   ...
   get "/users/:user_id/libraries", to: "library_users#index", as: "user_libraries"
 end
 ```

-We also neeed the corresponding `index` method in the `library_users` controller
+We also need the corresponding `index` method in the `library_users` controller.

 ```ruby